omgnetwork/dev-portal/docs/blockchain-design.md

 REP - 1 week

 ##### Exit priority
-RootChain contract allows finalizing exits after their Scheduled Finalization Time (SFT) had passed.
+Root chain contract allows finalizing exits after their Scheduled Finalization Time (SFT) had passed.
 In this case, exits are processed in ascending order of exit priority:

 Exit priority has two keys: